-1.9 Pooling Offloads for Sampling
+1.9 Pooling Landings for Sampling

 It is important to sample all landings at the same rate.
 To decrease the number of possible conflicts (two or more landings occurring at the same time) and to create a more practical sampling schedule, the requirement of sampling as many individual landings as possible may be relaxed by a system called pooling.
-Pooling requires the Secretariat to sum the hail weights of specific landings, based on the weight parameters listed in Table 1.6, and sample the vessel that brings the weight over that port's prescribed threshold for pooling.
+Pooling requires the Secretariat to sum the hail weights of specific landings, based on the weight parameters listed in Table 7, and sample the vessel that brings the weight over that port's prescribed threshold for pooling.
+To be objective about the choice of vessel to sample, the FDS(F) must maintain a running total of the pooled landings by vessels available for sampling.